 While some are good for expert kayakers, others are designed to get you started.
 So, before you settle on a specific kayak, you have to be clear about your needs, intentions, preferences, and experiences.

 I am here to make things easy for you.
-I will discuss everything you should consider to pick the right kayak that suits your needs.
+I will discuss everything you should consider to pick a kayak that suits your needs.

 What to consider when picking a kayak?